 The full CDEI WG met five times between January and March 2022.
 An optional Onboarding meeting was held before the first full WG meeting for any Members who wanted background on CAEECC, and served as an opportunity for new WG Members to get to know one another and ask questions about CAEECC and the WG at large.

-Five mini teams (or “sub-working groups”) focused on each of the five categories of recommendations met at least once each to prioritize and refine recommendation proposals.
+Five mini teams (or “sub-working groups”) focused on each of the five categories of recommendations met (see section 1.6 for list of five categories) at least once each to prioritize and refine recommendation proposals.
 The culmination of the CDEI WG is this Report and a presentation to the Full CAEECC on April 12, 2022.
 CAEECC did not delegate final recommendation making to the WG, thus recommendations need to be reviewed and approved by CAEECC Members at the April 2022 meeting.

+Note: The CDEI working group came up with ~85 recommendations for how CAEECC can advance DEI best practices.
+Due to the tight timeline and infeasibility of fully developing the 85 recommendations, the CDEI working group focused on approximately 3-5 prioritized recommendations for each category.
+These # recommendations were chosen based on the CDEI membership polling (i.e., the recommendations with the highest prioritization were included) and mini team discussions (which were open to all WG Members).
+All other recommendations are captured in Appendices 2-6 and can be referenced by future groups continuing the CDEI working group charge.

 1.3 Role of Task Force in Launching Working Group

-In the spirit of inclusivity and co-creation, CAEECC invited interested Members and stakeholders to draft the Prospectus and recruitment strategy for this Working Group, for approval at the December 2, 2021 Full CAEECC meeting.
+In the spirit of inclusivity, CAEECC invited interested Members and non-member stakeholders to draft the Prospectus and recruitment strategy for this Working Group, for approval at the December 2, 2021 Full CAEECC meeting.
 Representatives from five CAEECC Member organizations plus the CPUC volunteered for the task force.
 The volunteers include:

 Alejandra Tellez (Tri-County Regional Energy Network)